-- Treat all people with respect & remember their right to personal privacy without compromising their safety. - Be aware of the signs of abuse & report any allegations or indications of abuse immediately. - Listen sympathetically & take what the student tells you seriously. - If you have a concern about a student or about an incident, report this, then record it on the WIS, or via your line manager. - Choose the language you use carefully to avoid any chance of misinterpretation. - Avoid physical contact with students, unless it is appropriate as part of your responsibilities. - If restraint is necessary for the safety of a student, this should be at the minimal level possible. - Try to minimise the occasions when you are working alone with a student, and always follow the wellbeing and child protection guidelines. - Be aware of how your actions may be viewed by others and ensure that your actions are fair, reasonable, proportionate, safe and applied equitably. - Ensure that any online communication with children and young people is solely through the school systems. - In order to protect your own and the School's reputation, please consider carefully all aspects of your online profile. - Report any unwelcome attention or correspondence. - Be aware of the law on Breach of Trust any relationship with a student of a sexual nature is a criminal offence. - Ensure that all activities you run involving students are appropriately risk assessed.
+- 1. Treat all people with respect and in particular remember their right to personal privacy without compromising their safety. - 2.
+Be aware of the signs of abuse and report any allegations or indications of abuse immediately. - 3.
+Listen sympathetically and take what a child or young person tells you seriously. - 4.
+If you have a concern about a child or about an incident, share this concern via the Wellbeing Information Sharing System, or speak directly to a relevant member of the pastoral staff, your line manager or the Wellbeing and Child protection Co-ordinator. - 5.
+Choose the language you use carefully to avoid any chance of misinterpretation. - 6.
+Avoid physical contact with students, unless it is appropriate as part of your responsibilities. - 7.
+If restraint is necessary in order to ensure a child or young person remains safe, this should be at the minimal level possible. - 8.
+Try to minimise the occasions when you are working alone with a child or young person, and always follow the wellbeing and child protection guidelines. - 9.
+Be aware of how your actions may be viewed by others and ensure that your actions are fair, reasonable, proportionate, safe and applied equitably. - 10.
+Ensure that any online communication with children and young people is solely through the school systems. - 11.
+In order to protect your own and the School's reputation, please consider carefully all aspects of your online profile. - 12.
+Report any unwelcome attention or correspondence. - 13.
+Be aware of the law on Breach of Trust any relationship with a child or young person of a sexual nature is a criminal offence. - 14.
+Ensure that all activities you run involving children or young people are appropriately risk assessed. - 15.
+Ensure you read, sign and UNDERSTAND FULLY the Staff Code of Conduct, and this Essential Guidance document.